 Read about Sean’s new projects: The Founders Hive (fuelling start-ups and empowering entrepreneurs) and Sobek Ventures (focusing on corporate ventures in Africa).

 The Business School at the University of Buckingham gave me the opportunity and the support I needed to achieve my potential as an undergraduate student.
-The academic and support staff are a small and highly supportive team, who acted like an extended family to me.
+The academic and support staff are a small and highly supportive team, who acted as an extended family to me.
 When you are far away from home or when life throws you its usual, but still traumatic, ups and downs, you will need such committed support to manage and get through any programme, but especially the rigorous BSc Business Enterprise degree!

 The practical nature of the BSc Business Enterprise programme means that you get many chances to try new things, to fail at them in a safe arena and to keep trying until you fine tune some key skills that will make you feel confident as you venture out into the real world.
-The soft and hard skills I learnt and the content of the degree programme itself have been vital to my job as a Business Studies teacher in a challenging inner city secondary school in London.
+The soft and hard skills I learnt and the content of the degree programme itself have been vital to my job as a Business Studies teacher in a challenging inner-city secondary school in London.

 I had the determination and confidence to apply for a coveted position on the “Teach First Leadership Development Programme” and have had to manage my time and the support available, to take immediate responsibility for teaching Year 9s, Year 10s, Year 11s and Year 13s; for completing assignments / tasks to achieve QTS and a Masters Level PGCE from the Institute of Education; attending required leadership training and workshops from Teach First; while still being a mommy to my son (whom I had in my final year at Buckingham) and a wife to my husband (whom I met on the BBE programme at Buckingham).

-I have no doubt that the University of Buckingham, the Business School and the BSc Business Enterprise programme can equip you with abilities and knowledge that can change your life.
+I have no doubt that the University of Buckingham, the Business School and the BSc Business Enterprise programme can equip you with the abilities and knowledge that can change your life.
 Come open minded and ready for new experiences!

 Konstantin Pysarenko (Ukrainian)

 I was born in Kiev, Ukraine and then lived in the USA for 14 years, achieving my IB diploma in PSI in Kiev, before I started my BSc Business Enterprise honours degree at the University of Buckingham in 2009.
 After finishing the fantastic BBE programme at Buckingham, I am now running two business, the first is one of the largest tour operators in Ukraine, called SAM.
-I am also establishing an entertainment business in Nigeria and as a result I am currently living there.
+I am also establishing an entertainment business in Nigeria and as a result, I am currently living there.

 The BSc Business Enterprise (BBE) programme helped me a lot in developing my management skills, business knowledge, communication skills and business ethics.
 BBE also helped and continues to help me to run my businesses in Ukraine and Nigeria.